best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 ```
 Now we can take a look in the Spark UI, which is reached using the URL http://localhost:4040/jobs/.
 Note this address is used for a local Spark session, for more information on how to navigate to the Spark UI see the [documentation on monitoring](https://spark.apache.org/docs/latest/monitoring.html).

-Within the Spark UI, if you were to head over to the *Storage* tab and you would see an RDD stored in memory, in two partitions and using 35.7 kB of executor memory.
+Within the Spark UI, if you were to head over to the *Storage* tab you would see an RDD stored in memory, in two partitions and using 35.7 KB of executor memory.
+More on RDDs in the [Shuffling](https://best-practice-and-impact.github.io/ons-spark/spark-concepts/shuffling.html#a-quick-note-on-rdds) article.

 ![cached DataFrame in memory](../images/cache_memory.png)